-Garden Party Collection offers valuations for vintage and antique costume jewelry.
-We do not appraise fine estate jewelry, "fine" defined as any item in precious metal with genuine or precious gems.
+Garden Party Collection offers evaluations of vintage and antique costume jewelry.
+We do not appraise fine estate jewelry, "fine" defined as any item in precious metal and/or with genuine or precious gems.
 We evaluate and research vintage costume and period jewelry only.
-We receive dozens of "what's it worth" questions via email per week and as a result, we do offer an evaluation service (see below), one of the only vintage jewelry evaluation services on the net.
-Evaluating your jewelry takes time and expertise as each item requires research.
-There is a vast resource of info on the site and we're happy to give you info about dates and marks if we can.
-However, all emails requesting detailed info, historical research and/or a value will be referred back to this page, and to the next paragraph for info on our evaluation service.
+We receive dozens of "what's it worth" questions via email per week and as a result, we do offer an evaluation service (see below), one of the only vintage jewelry evaluation services available online.
+Evaluating your jewelry takes time and expertise and requires research, therefore this service is not free.
+There is a vast resource of info on the site and we're happy to give you basic info about dates and marks if we can.
+However, all emails requesting value, detailed info and/or historical research will be referred back to this page, and to the next paragraph for info on our evaluation service.
 If you are interested in brief, general info, without value and research, you may contact us via email.

 To evaluate any item we require either a photograph or the item itself; we cannot evaluate based on a written description.
 You can email a photo attachment (front and back of jewelry required) to the email link below.
 If you'd like to send us your item, please request this in advance via the comments box in the shopping cart as you complete your evaluation order during checkout.
 If you send us your item, you must send it insured.
 We will return it insured (no additional charge) and can include a photo (by request) of the item as well as the written valuation.

 Please note: We are not certified appraisers.
-Any valuation received from Garden Party Collection is not certified and therefore may or may not be accepted by some insurance companies.
-Valuations are based on our expertise and 20 years of experience in the antiques and collectibles business specializing in antique & vintage costume jewelry.
+Any ealuation received from Garden Party Collection is not certified and therefore may or may not be accepted by some insurance companies.
+Valuations are based on our expertise and nearly 30 years of experience in the antiques and collectibles business specializing in antique & vintage costume jewelry.

 So, if you are looking to sell, here's what to know: